sodalabsab/scalingcloud/README.md

 To automate deployments, we need to connect your GitHub repository to your Azure subscription securely.

 ### Option 1: Azure Portal Setup (Manual)
-*(See steps A, B, and C above)*
+*(See steps A, B, and C above - or simply search for "Managed Identities" in the portal if you prefer that route)*

-### Option 2: Azure CLI Setup (Automated)
+### Option 2: Azure CLI Setup (Automated & Recommended)
-Instead of clicking through the portal, you can run this script in your terminal to set up everything at once.
+This method creates a **User-Assigned Managed Identity**, which is an Azure resource that simplifies identity management.

 **Prerequisite:** Ensure you are logged in (`az login`) and have selected the correct subscription (`az account set -s <SUBSCRIPTION_ID>`).